Criminal Defense Lawyer in Greenville, SC

 What should I do in my case?

 Ultimately, when confronted with allegations of criminal misbehavior, every citizen is protected by our State and Federal Constitutions.
 These documents, alongside our system of laws and due process, ensure that, when properly functioning, each and every person is protected from unjust and unlawful conviction.
-To ensure that this system and these laws work for you and that you receive the benefit of these powerful protections, you would be best served by seeking the advice and counsel of a competent and trustworthy criminal defense lawyer.
-You can only stand to lose by failing to find someone to fight for your rights and on your behalf.
+To ensure that this system and these laws work for you and that you receive the benefit of these powerful protections, you would be best served by seeking the advice and counsel of a competent and trustworthy criminal defense attorney.
+You can only stand to lose by failing to find someone to fight for your rights and on your behalf and prevent you from obtaining a criminal record.
 Do the research and talk to a lawyer.
 The successful resolution of your case may depend on it.